PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

-      Powercoders, the programming academy for refugees, is preparing a new session (Fall 2019) in Lausanne for the French-speaking regions in Switzerland.Come to this info session.
+      Powercoders, the programming academy for refugees, is preparing a new session (Fall 2019) in Lausanne for the French-speaking regions in Switzerland.
+Come to this info session.
 apply_as:
   - application_link: 'https://form.jotformeu.com/91563613144353'
     header: Participant